joinpursuit/AC_4_Web/units/react/lessons/react_select/react_select.md

         ...
 ```

 Note that the above is a controlled element.
 When the user chooses an option, the `handleLikesIceCream` function will be called, changing the corresponding state property `likesIceCream`.
-Once we call the `setState` function, react will change the state, and then call the component's `render` function.
+Once we call the `setState` function, React will change the state, and then call the component's `render` function.
 This will give the `select` element its new value from the state.

 We may want to render something based on the user's choice in the `select` input.
-For example, if the user likes ice cream, we will write `"great!"`, and if they don't we will write `"go home!"`.
-In react this is called _conditional rendering_, and is freqently done in the following manner:
+For example, if the user likes ice cream, we will write `"great!"`, and if they don't, we will write `"go home!"`.
+In React, this is called _conditional rendering_, and is freqently done in the following manner:

 ```jsx
       ...